This easy Cornish Pasty Recipe is so delicious and makes the perfect packed lunch, picnic food, or make-ahead camping

 The pastry needs to be a buttery shortcrust, that flakes a little.
 It also needs to be dark, golden brown.
 No pale, anaemic looking pasties please!

 Traditionally beef skirt is used in a Cornish pasty.
 It needs all gristle removing, then should be diced finely and spread evenly throughout the pasty to avoid finding a great clump of meat at one end, with no meat at the other.

 This should actually be number one on this list.
-As without a really good sprinkle of salt & pepper, a perfectly good pasty will be bland and inedible.
+As without a really good sprinkle of salt & black pepper, a perfectly good pasty will be bland and inedible.

 - Potatoes.
 Choose a waxy potato rather than a floury one.
 The latter will simply disintegrate in baking.
 Secondly, I was always taught to ‘chip’ my potatoes rather than dice them.
 I’ve made it both ways, and honestly, there is no difference in taste.
 However, you’ll have generations of Cornish bakers smiling down on you if you chip rather than dice :)

 - Swede/Turnip.
 Apparently, there is a little confusion on this vegetable.
 The swede/turnip we use is the yellow-fleshed variety.
 For authenticity sake, please avoid the white-fleshed ones.
 The one below is possibly the largest swede I’ve ever seen and I only used one small slice of it for three pasties!

 It is a sin, and you will get pooped on by every seagull in Cornwall.